GhanaNauticalnfo/niord-gh/README.md

 Import or open the niord-gh project in your favorite IDE.
 Here we describe  the *IntelliJ* set-up:
+* Firstly, you may want to right-click the wildfly-10.1.0-Final folder and mark the folder as excluded.
 * From Github, also check out the niord-gh parent [niord](https://github.com/NiordOrg/niord) projects.
 * Import the niord-gh project in IntelliJ via its pom.xml.